anmolmainali/SSSIHL_ROADSHOWW/README.md

 ![Screenshot 2024-12-14 094402](https://github.com/user-attachments/assets/bf5f1750-9096-48b0-a24a-40817bcfc72d)

-i)Slack is platform where we recieved our codes and where we could share our personal progress with other designers in the channel and also interact with them.
+* Slack is platform where we recieved our codes and where we could share our personal progress with other designers in the channel and also interact with them.

-ii) Oracle virtual box helped us use and external OS where we worked our code for designing.(The OS used was  Ubuntu 18.04 LTS(Bionic Beaver)
+* Oracle virtual box helped us use and external OS where we worked our code for designing.(The OS used was  Ubuntu 18.04 LTS(Bionic Beaver)

-iii) vsd squadron was exported to the virtual box where we used to open the OS.
+* vsd squadron was exported to the virtual box where we used to open the OS.

 # The follow up steps